Abdulrashid Sadulaev: 2018: World Champion, rematch against Snyder

 After that he debuted in the weight category 92 kg at the Golden Grand Prix Ivan Yarygin 2018.
 In the final match, he beat 2012 Olympian and countryman Anzor Urishev.

 On 3 August 2018, Sadulaev won his fourth national title at the Russian Nationals, knocking down Vladislav Baitcaev for gold by score (8–1).

 Sadulaev was chosen to represent Russia in his weight class for the World Championships in Budapest, Hungary, facing countrymen Magomedgadzhi Nurov, Mamed Ibragimov, Magomed Ibragimov, who he all beat by technical fall.
 In the semi-final he defeated Elizbar Odikadze from Georgia, and in the final in a rematch he faced American Kyle Snyder, finishing him by pin fall.

 2019: European Games gold medalist and World Championships

 Sadulaev won European Games in Minsk, Belarus where he didn't give up a single point.
 After made world team trials, he repeated the success of last year at the world championships in Nur-Sultan, Kazakhstan, in the final match he beat Azerbaijan's Sharif Sharifov by score (4–0).
 The rematch against USA's Kyle Snyder did not take place due to the loss of the American to Sharif Sharifov in the semifinals.

 2020

+Due to the pandemic, the 2020 World Wrestling Championships were canceled, and the Individual Wrestling World Cup was created as a placeholder.
+However, major wrestling nations like America and Japan did not participate due to restrictions.
 In 2020, he won the gold medal in the men's 97 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.